solutum/Nova-Max/README.md

-Desktop application for changing raspberry settings and visualizing data with hack RF, developed in Python using Qt.
+Desktop application for changing Raspberry Pi settings and visualizing data with HackRF, developed in Python using Qt.
 Provided for educational purposes only.<br>
 Raspberry-side software is not provided.

 Tested on MacOS only